-Minnesota Freedom Fund raising money for Nonprofits Assistance Fund
+Minnesota Freedom Fund is raising money for Propel Nonprofits.

 Help get our neighbors out of Immigration detention

 Four days a week folks who are detained by Immigration and Customs Enforcement (ICE) are brought before the court.
 Many who are facing return to their country of origin ask for nothing more than the opportunity to cash their paychecks, sell their cars, and put their affairs in order before departure.
 Others request the opportunity to gain asylum here in the US as a result of their extended residence, threat of harm if they return to their country of origin or a handful of other reasons.
 But for both of these groups there is a significant obstacle they face, the price of cash bail.

 While not all individuals detained by ICE are offered the option, a comparatively small number are given the chance to leave ICE’s jails if they can pay a sum of money.
 Known as bond, this money is designed to ensure that they will appear at future court hearings.
 For some it is a chance to put their affairs in order and cash pay checks before returning home, for others it dramatically increases their chances of gaining asylum and staying in the US.
 The difference between making bond and being stuck in detention makes a huge difference for every detainee.
 It is the difference between the possibility of being reunited with family, gaining a chance to stay here, or being returned to jail for months or years while your case works it’s way through a thoroughly broken immigration system.

 However, typical bonds for those in detention generally start at $5,000 and range upward into the tens of thousands of dollars.
 These amounts are often out of reach for those in detention, ensuring that those in detention remain incarcerated, away from their families, unable to work, leaving cars and apartments abandoned in our communities, while ensuring that our detention system continues to burn through tax payer money at a frightening pace.